maariyadiminsky/pluto/README.md

 ### See it live [here](https://pluto-liard.vercel.app/).

 Please note: When you get to the results page it's possible it may take several seconds to load due to the api being loaded on Heroku.
-Heroku dynos go to sleep after 30 minutes on inactivity.
+Heroku dynos go to sleep after 30 minutes of inactivity.

 ----
 ### Future improvements: